TwistedTwigleg/Godot_BacktraceModule/README.md

 This module adds crash error generation support to Godot 3.x with the intent of making it possible to send the crash data to [Backtrace](https://backtrace.io/) for automatic error reporting.

-**Why use this module?** With automatic error reporting, you can track, examine, and resolve errors quickly and efficently without having to rely solely on user feedback or QA sessions.
+**Why use this module?** With automatic error reporting, you can track, examine, and resolve errors quickly and efficiently without having to rely solely on user feedback or QA sessions.
 By using a service like Backtrace, you can have a single hub that makes it easy to track all the issues users may be having with detailed error logs.
 This allows you to spend more time developing fixes and making a great product, not chasing down information.

 Check out the GitHub Wiki for more information on how to install and use the module in your Godot projects!